 The spark plug in your machine indicates how the engine is operating.
-If the engine is operating correctly, and the machine is being ridden correctly, then the tip of the white insulator around the center electrode of the spark plug will be a medium to light tan color.
-If the porcelain is a very dark brown or black color, then a plug with a hotter heat range may be required.
+If the engine is operating correctly, and the machine is being ridden correctly, then the tip of the white insulator around the positive electrode of the spark plug will be a medium to light tan color.
+If the porcelain "donut" around the positive electrode is a very dark brown or black color, then a plug with a hotter heat range may be required.
 This situation is quite common during the engine break-in period.